Better to see Chapter 1 Introduction of Traffic Safety (2004)

 Non-fatal injuries

-no discrimination, non-fatal injuries lie along a severity continuum, from
+non-fatal injuries lie along a severity continuum, from minor scratches to

-question "How many injuries?" has little meaning in the absence of
+"How many injuries?" has little meaning in the absence of some

 severe the injury, the greater is its frequency of occurrence, so the total